 Encouraging parents to leave business reviews in online directories has a whole host of benefits, for small and large businesses alike.
 Ultimately, these reviews will make your business more visible to new parents searching for local childcare.

 Parenta’s Digital Team Leader, Sam Davey, said: “Review sites are incredibly important for your business as they’re one of the first places parents will go to find out about local services.
-They not only help you build your reputation, they can drive valuable relevant traffic to your nursery website.
+They not only help you build your reputation, they can drive valuable and relevant traffic to your nursery website.

 “External links from business directories can improve your Google map visibility and also improve your website’s ranking in search engine results.”